Carglglz/upydev/DOCS/Documentation.md

 - CTRL-x: to exit WebREPL
 - CTRL-e : Enters paste mode
-- CTRL-d: In normal mode does a soft reset (an exit), in paste mode : executes pasted script
+- CTRL-d: In normal mode does a soft reset (and exit), in paste mode : executes pasted script
 - CTRL-c : Keyboard interrupt in normal mode, in paste mode : cancel
 - CTRL-r: Backsapce x 20 (to erase current line in chunks) or flush line buffer
 - CTRL-u: import shortcut command (writes import)